qikevinjkw/nextjs-blog/posts/ideas-2.md

 - buymealunch/buymeadinner/treatmetodinner/bookasessionwithme - an opensource dev, or creator has a calendar of available slots.
 You can choose to book times with them and they can set an amount.
 Make a frictionless widget they can embed, some quick url.
 Write reviews on them.⭐
 - sign in book.
 Tiny widget where users can post on a shared wall.
 - embeddable widget with all your social media handles
+- buymeagift - widget that let's you purchase an item on their amazon wish list
+- I Often wish I could purchase swag from Vercel, or youtubers, or other open source projects.
+Because I'm proud to use their stuff, and want to help them.
+BUT, I'm not generous enough to do a recurring donation.
+I'd love to pay and buy something even if it's a bit more expensive.
+So not reucrring.
+And I get something back.
+Swag.
+- Creators set payment milestones.
+They don't get the money until a milestone is reached
+- QRSavings - You put money into our account.
+And we lock it away.
+We give it back to you with zero interest after a year.